the-turing-way/the-turing-way/Chapter_Version_Control.md

 You yourself understand what the saved file does, even weeks or months later when you've long since forgotten what changes you made.
 Commit messages also help others working on the same project to more easily understand what you did.
 This is helpful should you want to share your analysis (not only your data), and/or make it auditable--more generally, reproducible, which is good scientific practice.

-*Should say somewhere also keeps your working directory neat, don't have multiple versions of the same file/ blocks of commented out code*
+*Should say somewhere also keeps your working directory neat, don't have multiple versions of the same file/ blocks of commented out code "Keeping all that code around makes it harder for you when you revisit the code. "*